QuickSpot/walter-documentation/hardware_feels.md

 | 9          | L      | L      | H      |
 | 12         | H      | H      | H      |

+Legend:
+ - H: close the ON jumper, leave OFF jumper open.
+ - L: close the OFF jumper, leave ON jumper open.
+ - Z: leave ON and OFF jumper open.

 The below table gives an overview of the possible chemistries and how to configure them.
 If you choose the *programmable* option you must make sure to adopt your firmware to correctly configure charging parameters in the LTC4015.